 Q16: Can an expelled student immediately regain eligibility by becoming a home school student?

 A16: No. A home school student is ineligible for at least the period of expulsion.

-1710.1 Completed and signed documentation that parents and participants have been informed, understand and acknowledge basic CHSAA eligibility rules and knowledge of the risk of participation must be on file with the school prior to any student participating in an athletic practice, scrimmage or contest.
-1710.2 Completed and signed documentation that parents and participants affirm their responsibility in preventing and reporting hazing and/or bullying must be on file with the school prior to any student participating in an athletic practice, scrimmage or contest.
-1720.
-STRICTER STANDARDS 1720.1 Participating school districts and schools shall have the right to impose stricter standards for eligibility than those set forth herein.
-The General Eligibility Requirements are not intended to restrict any school from setting local academic requirements or otherwise exercising control over its curriculum, grading practices and policies regarding the granting of class credit.
-1720.11 It is recommended that schools imposing local standards of eligibility notify participating students of these standards; however, it shall be the student's duty to inform himself/herself as to such standards and to insure that he/she/they maintains eligibility.
-1720.2 Exception to the General Eligibility Requirements shall be made only when specific eligibility rules have been established for a particular activity as a part of the Bylaws of the Association.
+- 1710.1 Completed and signed documentation that parents and participants have been informed, understand and acknowledge basic CHSAA eligibility rules and knowledge of the risk of participation must be on file with the school prior to any student participating in an athletic practice, scrimmage or contest. - 1710.2 Completed and signed documentation that parents and participants affirm their responsibility in preventing and reporting hazing and/or bullying must be on file with the school prior to any student participating in an athletic practice, scrimmage or contest.

+- 1720.1 Participating school districts and schools shall have the right to impose stricter standards for eligibility than those set forth herein.
+The General Eligibility Requirements are not intended to restrict any school from setting local academic requirements or otherwise exercising control over its curriculum, grading practices and policies regarding the granting of class credit. - 1720.11 It is recommended that schools imposing local standards of eligibility notify participating students of these standards; however, it shall be the student's duty to inform himself/herself as to such standards and to insure that he/she/they maintains eligibility. - 1720.2 Exception to the General Eligibility Requirements shall be made only when specific eligibility rules have been established for a particular activity as a part of the Bylaws of the Association.
 Where specific eligibility rules have been established for a particular activity, and such rules are in conflict with the General Eligibility Rules, the specific rules shall take precedence over the general rules.

 1730.
-ELIGIBILITY LISTS 1730.1 Each school must have on file in the CHSAA digital platform an eligibility list of competitors properly vouched for by the principal, verifying the following information for each student listed: The student's full name (a) (b) Date of birth The number of semesters previously enrolled since first entering high school (C) (d) Units of credit earned (in fractions, if applicable) toward graduation during the last semester of attendance Units of credit failed (in fractions, if applicable) during last semester of attendance (e) Units of credit enrolled during current semester (f) Where and when last semester of attendance was completed. (g) 1730.11 This list must be filed with the Commissioner prior to the Monday of: Fall Sports Week 12 Winter Sports Week 27 Spring Sports Week 40 The list must also be updated in the digital platform after each regain date (including semester).
-Q1: Should all spirit squad members be included on eligibility lists submitted in the CHSAA digital platform?
-A1: Yes.
-Q2: Do CHSAA-sanctioned activity participants need to be entered into the CHSAA digital platform?
-A2: Yes, all activity and athletic participants need to be listed in the digital platform, but eligibility into the digital platform is not required for activity students.
+ELIGIBILITY LISTS 1730.1 re on file in the CHSAA digital platform an eligibility list of competitors properly incipal, verifying the following information for each student listed: (d) Units of credit e attendance (e) Units of credit fa (f) Units of credit e Il name semesters previously enrolled since first entering high school arned (in fractions, if applicable) toward graduation during the last semester of an fractions, if applicable) during last semester of attendance nrolled during current semester n last semester of attendance was completed.
+1730.11 This list must be filed v vith the Commissioner prior to the Monday of: Fall Sports Winter Sports Spring Sports Week 12 Week 27 Week 40 The list must also be u pdated in the digital platform after each regain date (including semester).
+Q1: Should all spirit squad members be included on eligibility lists submitted in the

+- Q1: Should all spirit squad members be included on eligibility lists submitted in the CHSAA digital platform?

+Q2: Do CHSAA-sanctioned activity participants need to be entered into the CHSAA digital platform? - A2: Yes, all activity and athletic participants need to be listed in the digital platform, but eligibility into the digital platform is not required for activity students.

+1740 1 1740.
+MAKE-UP WORK 1780.41 In non-league games, the home team may specify the process by which eligibility lists may be exchanged.
+1730.4 Each league shall determine its own regulations relative to the exchange of eligibility lists between schools.
+1730.3 A competitor must be certified only once each semester.
 1730.2 A "Unit of Credit" is the standard " Academic " unit, as defined by that school's accrediting agency (or school district).
-1730.3 A competi A competitor must be certified only once each semester.
-1730.4 Each leag schools. ue shall determine its own regulations relative to the exchange of eligibility lists between 1780.41 In non-league games, the home team may specify the process by which eligibility lists may be exchanged.
-1740.
-MAKE-UP WORK 1740.1 up work shall be permitted after the close of the semester and/or the designated periodic beck for the purpose of becoming eligible; and a "condition" (incomplete, unfulfilled